Kidnapping and murder of Mohammed Abu Khdeir: Trial and sentencing

 On 27 July 2014, the three main suspects were arraigned.
 The main suspect, Yosef Ben-David, said in the entrance hall, "I am the messiah".

-At as second pre-trial appearance on 18 November 2014, Ben-David declined to cooperate with the Jerusalem District Court, and refused to speak.
+At his second pre-trial appearance on 18 November 2014, Ben-David declined to cooperate with the Jerusalem District Court, and refused to speak.
 Earlier in November Israeli health officials deemed him to be of sound mind.
 The two minors pleaded guilty to abduction, but asserted their innocence of the charge of murder.
 Settlers reportedly spat on the Khdeir family outside the court.

 The Khdeir family is calling on the Israeli government to demolish the alleged murderers' homes just as those of Palestinian terrorists' homes are demolished.

 In June 2015, one of the teenagers involved testified he believed the plan was to kidnap an Arab and beat him.
 Upon arriving at the Jerusalem forest, Ben-David struck Abu Khdeir's head twice with a crowbar.
-The teenager didn't see Ben-David set Abu Khdeir on fire but understood it from his words.
+The teenager did not see Ben-David set Abu Khdeir on fire but understood it from his words.

 On 30 November 2015, the two minors involved were found guilty of murder.
 Yosef Ben-David, the third defendant, was also found to have committed the crime, but had another hearing scheduled for 20 December after his mental state was questioned in a report his lawyers submitted.
 Khdeirs' father denounced the "trick" in only submitting the psychiatric report in the last moment before sentences were announced, voicing his fear that the Israeli court would set all the accused murderers free.

 On 4 February, the two minors were sentenced.
 One was given life imprisonment, the other was sentenced to serve 21 years.
 According to one observer, both are likely to spend less than 20 years in prison, due to parole and possible sentence reductions.
 Hussein Abu Khdeir, the father of the victim, expressed disappointment that one of the minors escaped a life sentence, and renewed his demand that both have their homes demolished and Israeli citizenship revoked.
 He has pleaded to take action against Israeli authorities for the "lenient" punishment of the two convicted murderers, even though he says he has no faith in the Israeli justice system.
 The court ruled that their leader, Yosef Haim Ben-David, committed the crime.
 However, the conclusion of his case was still pending on the outcome of a psychiatric evaluation.
 On 22 February 2016, a psychiatric evaluation determined that Ben-David was fit to stand trial and was responsible for his actions On 19 April he was found guilty of murder and sentencing was scheduled for 3 May.
 In late April it was reported that Ben-David tried to commit suicide in his cell, and that he was slightly injured.
 On 3 May 2016, Ben David was sentenced to life in prison and an additional 20 years.
 On 8 February 2018, the Israeli Supreme Court rejected an appeal from Ben-David and the minors convicted in the crime.